niberman/LanguageApp/replit.md

 ## System Architecture

-The application is built with a React 18 frontend (TypeScript, Tailwind CSS, shadcn/ui, Wouter, TanStack Query) and an Express.js backend (Drizzle ORM, PostgreSQL via Supabase).
+The application uses a **hybrid database architecture**:

+- **Frontend**: React 18 (TypeScript, Tailwind CSS, shadcn/ui, Wouter, TanStack Query)
+- **Backend**: Express.js (Drizzle ORM)
+- **Authentication**: Supabase Auth (email/password, Google OAuth, password reset)
+- **Database**: Replit PostgreSQL (all application data - courses, lessons, activities, progress)

+**Important**: Supabase is used ONLY for authentication.
+All course content and user progress data is stored in Replit's PostgreSQL database, not in Supabase's database.
+This is why you won't see application tables when viewing the Supabase dashboard - it only shows auth-related data (users, sessions).

 ### UI/UX Decisions
 The UI is exclusively in Spanish, with a dark mode option and theme persistence.
 It features a clean, responsive design based on shadcn/ui components with custom theming, adhering to a Material Design-inspired aesthetic with a warm color palette.